Today is day 100 of quit for me. What does this mean? That is an easy question to ask and a very difficult one to answer.

 I am an addict.
 These are the most powerful words.
 It is my belief and experience that once you can look yourself in the mirror, look your spouse/significant other/family/friend in the eyes and state, “I am an addict” you will be able to conquer your addiction.

 My word is my bond.
-I will not use any dip, tobacoo or nicotine today.
+I will not use any dip, tobacco or nicotine today.
 I will give my word to the family and friends travelling with me that whether I physically post on this board each day, it is my pledge to you all.

 Thank you.
 If I can help anyone, please let me know.